Lithuania Wedding Traditions

 What makes Lithuanian weddings unique compared to other European weddings?

-Lithuanian weddings uniquely combine elements like šakotis tree cake (found only in Baltic/Polish traditions), midnight veil ceremonies marking status change, bread-salt-wine parent blessings, money dances with the bride, 3-7 traditional incorporation levels, regional dialect variations, and extensive feast durations.
+Lithuanian weddings uniquely combine elements like sakotis tree cake (found in Baltic and Polish traditions), midnight veil ceremonies marking status change, bread-salt-wine parent blessings, money dances with the bride, regional dialect variations, and extensive feast durations.
 The emphasis on family transitions and symbolic rituals distinguishes them from Western European weddings focused primarily on the couple.

 Frequently Asked Questions